Green: Green eyes

 There is no green pigment in green eyes; like the color of blue eyes, it is an optical illusion; its appearance is caused by the combination of an amber or light brown pigmentation of the stroma, given by a low or moderate concentration of melanin, with the blue tone imparted by the Rayleigh scattering of the reflected light.

 Nobody is brought into the world with green eyes.
 An infant has one of two eye hues: dark or blue.
 Following birth, cells called melanocytes start to discharge melanin, the earthy colored shade, in the child's irises.
 This begins happening since melanocytes respond to light in time.

 Green eyes are most common in Northern and Central Europe.

 They can also be found in Southern Europe, West Asia, Central Asia, and South Asia.
 In Iceland, 89% of women and 87% of men have either blue or green eye color.

 A study of Icelandic and Dutch adults found green eyes to be much more prevalent in women than in men.
-Among European Americans, green eyes are most common among those of recent Celtic and Germanic ancestry, about 16%.